LuigiCavalieri/quotes-app/readme.md

 - Various E2E tests developed with Cypress.
 - Angular version of the front-end — a work in progress.

+If you want to run the app on your local machine, below are all the steps you need to follow.

 ## Launching the Front-end

 With your terminal app, navigate to the project's folder, then follow these steps: